Radio SRF 2 Kultur

 Radio SRF 2 Kultur is one of six radio channels operated by Schweizer Radio und Fernsehen (SRF), the German-language division of the Swiss public-broadcasting organisation SRG SSR.
-First started in 1956 (at the same time as the introduction of FM broadcasting) as DRS 2, the channel was relaunched under its present name on 16 December 2012.
+First started in 1956 (at the same time as the introduction of FM broadcasting in the country) as DRS 2, the channel was relaunched under its present name on 16 December 2012.

 Programming

 As its name implies, Radio SRF 2 Kultur is a cultural channel.
 Its programming is designed to appeal to listeners of all ages for whom knowledge and learning are sources of interest and pleasure.
 The channel's speech content consists of features, talks, drama, readings, magazine and discussion programmes in which the emphasis is on dealing with matters extensively and in depth.
 "Art music" forms the major part of the channel's musical output; however, this category is not confined to classical but also includes challenging examples from the genres of pop, chanson, jazz, world and experimental music.